MythicSystems/Tzolkin-Calculator/README.md

 Attribution is REQUIRED to be given to the [Mayan Tzolkin](https://en.wikipedia.org/wiki/Tzolk%27in), and (if including any images or associated work) to the [DreamSpell](https://en.wikipedia.org/wiki/Dreamspell) system of Jose Arguelles (https://en.wikipedia.org/wiki/Dreamspell), or others.

-Attribution to [Michael Gaio](http://michaelgaio.com) and [Mythic Systems](http://mythicsystems.com) with links to www.mythicsystems.com and www.michaelgaio.com is appreciated.
+Attribution to [Michael Gaio](http://michaelgaio.com) and [Mythic Systems](http://mythicsystems.com) with links to www.mythicsystems.com and www.michaelgaio.com is not required tho appreciated.

 Bitcoin donations can be offered here: 1FT1XcTxigRFy6tF7FETr9ntvMU9Zxzk5i